Lincolnshire lines of the Great Northern Railway: Gainsborough to Doncaster

-By an Act of 25 July 1864 the GNR at last obtained powers to build its Gainsborough to Doncaster line; it had been trying since 1847.
+By the Great Northern Railway (Doncaster to Gainsborough) Act 1864 (27 & 28 Vict. c. ccxliii) of 25 July 1864 the GNR at last obtained powers to build its Gainsborough to Doncaster line; it had been trying since 1847.
 It was authorised to raise £408,000 in share capital for the purpose.

-The Act also provided for flattening the old line from Sykes Junction to Gainsborough.
+The act of Parliament also provided for flattening the old line from Sykes Junction to Gainsborough.
 Bridges over the numerous watercourses were approached by short steep gradients.
 This section was temporarily closed on 1 December 1864; trains ran to Gainsborough via Retford for the time being.
 The new line was to have a bridge over the River Trent, but to save considerable expense an agreement was made with the MS&LR for the GNR to use its bridge at Bole (the River Trent crossing at Gainsborough).
-This change of plan was approved by an Act of 28 June 1866.
+This change of plan was approved by the Great Northern Railway (Additional Powers) Act 1866 (29 & 30 Vict. c. cxxvii) of 28 June 1866.

 The new line from Trent West Junction to Black Carr Junction with the Towns line near Doncaster, and the rebuilt line from Sykes junction to Trent East junction were brought into use for goods on 1 July 1867, and for passengers on 15 July 1867.
 Construction involved unusually heavy earthworks, to keep the formation almost level, the steepest gradient being 1 in 300.
 The passenger train service consisted of four each way between Lincoln and Doncaster on weekdays and one each way on Sundays.
 About 17 daily coal trains were diverted over the new line.
 The GNR ceased to exercise its powers between Sykes junction and Retford in 1868.
 Stations were at Marton, Lea (on the earlier line) and Gainsborough, Beckingham, Walkeringham, Misterton, Haxey, and Finningley.

 Honington to Lincoln

-A branch had been authorised by the Lincoln and Bourn Railway Act of 1864.
+A branch had been authorised by the Great Northern Railway (Lincoln to Bourn) Act 1864 (27 & 28 Vict. c. ccxlii).
 It was cut back to run between Honington, east of Grantham, and Lincoln, and it opened in 1862.